adomi-io/odoo/README.md

 Features
 ---

+## ☁️ Cloud Ready
-- **Cloud Ready:** Optimized for scalable deployments in modern cloud environments, including AWS ECS, Kubernetes, Lightsail, and Digital Ocean.
+Optimized for scalable deployments in modern cloud environments, including AWS ECS, Kubernetes, Lightsail, and Digital Ocean.

+## 🏢 Multi-Tenant Support
-- **Multi-Tenant Ready:** Designed to support multiple tenants efficiently, ideal for SaaS applications and shared deployments.
+Designed for seamless multi-tenant support, making it perfect for SaaS applications and shared deployments.

+## ⚙️ Flexible Configuration
-- **Flexible Configuration:** Configure your Odoo instance securely and instantly via environment variables and secret files.
-No need to rebuild the base image.
-Scale your deployments easily.
+Instantly configure your Odoo instance with environment variables and secret files—no need to rebuild the base image.
+Easily scale your deployments with minimal effort.

+## 🌍 Community Driven
-- **Community Driven:** Built and maintained with community contributions
+Built and maintained with community contributions, ensuring continuous improvements and innovation.

 Getting Started
 ---